 2. Pineapple Juice

 Pineapple contains bromelain, an enzyme that helps control levels of hydrochloric acid in your stomach.
+This causes it to act as a natural antacid.
 Drink 4 ounces of pineapple juice after a meal to help reduce hyperacidity and heartburn.

 3. Vegetable Juice